Honey bee: Workers

-Workers have two sets of chromosomes.
+Worker bees have two sets of chromosomes.
 They are produced from an egg that the queen has selectively fertilized from stored sperm.
 Workers typically develop in 21 days.
 A typical colony may contain as many as 60,000 worker bees.
 Workers exhibit a wider range of behaviors than either queens or drones.
 Their duties change with age in the following order (beginning with cleaning out their cell after eating through their capped brood cell): feed brood, receive nectar, clean hive, guard duty, and forage.
 Some workers engage in other specialized behaviors, such as "undertaking" (removing corpses of their nestmates from inside the hive).

 Workers have morphological specializations, including the pollen basket (corbicula), abdominal glands that produce beeswax, brood-feeding glands, and barbs on the sting.
 Under certain conditions (for example, if the colony becomes queenless), a worker may develop ovaries.

 Worker honey bees perform different behavioural tasks that cause them to be exposed to different local environments.
 The gut microbial composition of workers varies according to the landscape and plant species they forage, such as differences in rapeseed crops, and with different hive tasks, such as nursing or food processing.